smack42/DriftingDroids/README-developer.txt

 library "designgridlayout-*.jar" to the Java build path.
 The application can be compiled, debugged and run in the IDE as usual.

+As an alternative to using an IDE you can compile and run the program using the included shell-script "compilerun.sh".

-The included shell-script "buildjar.sh" calls ProGuard to read the class files from "bin" folder (compiled by IDE) and to create a complete application jar file in folder "lib" with the name "driftingdroids.jar", which also contains all necessary classes from library "designgridlayout-*.jar".
+The included shell-script "buildjar.sh" calls ProGuard to read the class files from "bin" folder (compiled by IDE or "compilerun.sh") and to create a complete application jar file in folder "lib" with the name "driftingdroids.jar", which also contains all necessary classes from library "designgridlayout-*.jar".
 This script is used for creation of DriftingDroids release builds.